openbikesensor/portal/UPGRADING.md

 * Shut down all services
 * Obviously, now is a good time to perform a full backup ;)
 * Update the codebase (`git pull`, `git submodule update`).
-* Update docker-compose.yaml from the example.
-Leave the MongoDB service in place for now, but update all other service descriptions.
-You can remove `redis` already.
+* Update your ``docker-compose.yaml`` from the ``deployment/examples`` folder.
+  * Leave the MongoDB service in place for now
+  * but update all other service descriptions.
+  * You can remove  `redis` already.
 Generate a better password than the default for your postgres user.
 Traefik rules have been simplified as all routes are handled by the portal service now.
 * Start up the `mongo` and `postgres` services.
 Wait for postgres to finish initializing (see [README](README.md)).
 * Build the new image (e.g. with `docker-compose build portal`)